DarcyGungorUSDA/EAR-DesignSystem/Design/Typography.md

 ### Why not source sans pro?

-In an ideal world, we'd use source sans for a consistent look and feel with the FNA website, which uses source sans pro.
-Unfortunately, while the whole source sans pro font family is available to FNA within MS Office, it's not available to us in Adobe Acrobat [even though it's an Adobe font](https://fonts.adobe.com/fonts/source-sans) - Adobe Acrobat gives us a few source sans 3 fonts, but not the regular font.
+In an ideal world, we'd use **source sans** for a consistent look and feel with the FNA website, which uses **source sans pro**.
+Unfortunately, while the whole source sans pro font family is available to FNA within MS Office, it's not available to us in Adobe Acrobat [even though it's an Adobe font](https://fonts.adobe.com/fonts/source-sans) - Adobe Acrobat gives us a few **source sans 3** fonts, but not the regular font.

 ![The source sans fonts available to FNA through Adobe Acrobat are source sans 3 black, extra bold, extra light, medium, and semi-bold.](/../EAR-DesignSystem/Images/SourceSansAcrobat.png)